-7. Don’t bother with mini-golf and carnival games — they cost extra.
+7. Don’t bother with mini-golf and carnival games—they cost extra.

+You can find all of the LEGOLAND deals in the world but once your kids lay eyes on these carnival games, your budget can go out the window.
 Chances are good you can do a climbing wall and mini-golf somewhere else in your city for a bit cheaper.
 Focus on what LEGOLAND has to offer that’s included in the price of your entrance ticket that’s not offered anywhere else.

 8. LEGOLAND Florida is overall cheaper than LEGOLAND California.

 From park entrance fees to LEGOLAND hotel stays, you’ll spend roughly 15-25% less money visiting LEGOLAND Florida, assuming you don’t have to pay extra to get there.

 9. Use the LEGOLAND California app to keep track of ride wait times.

 Plan your day based on which rides have the shortest lines, set reminders for upcoming showtimes, and more with the mobile app.

 10. Bring LEGO minifigures to trade with LEGOLAND employees.